k8ssandra/k8ssandra/dev-guidelines.md

 Remember that this process is iterative, we will repeat it many-many...many times in the lifetime of the project and each of those is a chance to do it in a better way.
 When you find those better ways, come back here and update this guide :wink:.

+**Speak Up** *[Openness]*

+If you feel like something isn't right in this process, ask, clarify, speak up, help us fix it.

 #### Author

 **Early Engagement** *[Value time, Openness]*

-Find and involve reviewers early in the design/development process.
-Even quick conversations about requirements or tradeoffs can give a reviewer a great bit more context during review later.
+This is a responsibility that really begins before the PR itself has ever been created.
+Seek to find and involve reviewers early in the design/development process.
+We'll discuss the process of identifying reviewers more later, just keep in mind that even quick conversations about requirements or tradeoffs can give a reviewer a great bit more context during review later.

 **Curate Requests** *[Value time, Plans]*

 Pull requests take planning, invest in that aspect early in the process.
 This piece is so important that we'll discuss it again later, but keep a few key concepts in mind when building a request:

-* Smaller pull requests are easier to review, discuss, and get merged
+* Focused and smaller pull requests are easier to review, discuss, and get merged

 * Take opportunities to separate large requests into staged evolutions where possible